521st AMOW, Total Force aircrew execute first Operation Fly Formula delivery

-U.S. Air Force C-17 Globemaster loaded with 78,000 pounds of infant formula bound for Indianapolis International Airport, Indiana, May 22, 2022.
+U.S. Air Force Airmen assigned to the 721st Aerial Port Squadron at Ramstein Air Base, Germany, and a Total Force aircrew staged at Ramstein AB from Joint Base Pearl Harbor-Hickam prepare 78,000 pounds of infant formula for delivery from Europe to Indianapolis International Airport, Indiana for further distribution, May 22, 2022.
 U.S. Transportation Command expeditiously coordinated across federal agencies, including the Departments of Agriculture and Health and Human Services and the Food and Drug Administration, to support U.S. President Joe Biden’s direction to conduct Operation Fly Formula.
-The mission was executed with urgency and safety by 521st Air Mobility Operations Wing Airmen stationed on Ramstein Air Base, Germany, and a Total Force aircrew stationed at Joint Base Pearl Harbor-Hickam, Hawaii, currently staged at Ramstein AB.
-(U.S. Air Force photo by 1st Lt.
-Emma Quirk)
+The 521st Air Mobility Operations Wing provided en route aircraft maintenance, aircrew support, command and control, and aerial port services to plan and execute the mission with urgency and safety.

 |Date Taken: